 PEOSH covers all state and local employees.
 It does not cover federal employees in New Jersey.

-The plan was approved in 2001 and is identical to the federal OSHA laws (with two exceptions, as discussed in the link above).
+The plan was approved in 2001 and is identical to the federal OSHA laws (with two exceptions).

 What Are the Most Frequent OSHA Violations?